 Note that funerals are often arranged by a Funeral Director, but they do not have to be.
 For information generally about funeral arrangements, there is more advice on the Cornwall Council website – link here.
 And for more information on making arrangements for a funeral without a funeral director, there is helpful advice available, including this link to Leicester City Council’s website.

 Arrangement for grave digging is the responsibility of the Funeral Director.
 Only persons approved by the parish council are permitted to dig graves.
+Refer to the parish council’s Grave Digging Policy.

 The usual hours for interments are 10am to 3pm, Monday to Friday.
+Burials may be carried out on Saturdays and Sundays, at the discretion of the parish council.

 The parish council or its officers will not be responsible for any error or consequences thereof that may arise by reason of any inaccuracy in or late receipt of Notice of Interment.
 All orders and instructions must be in writing.
 Instructions by telephone must be confirmed to the council in writing as soon as possible.